Enhancing Tracking Robustness with Auxiliary Adversarial Defense Networks: Introduction

 \section{Introduction}

 Visual object tracking predicts the location of a target in a continuous sequence of video frames based on the specified appearance of target in the initial frame.
 As a fundamental task in computer vision, it has received extensive attention and finds wide-ranging applications in various domains such as daily life and industry~\cite{autodrive1,autodrive2,robot1,robot2}.
 Research on adversarial samples~\cite{szegedy2014} has revealed the ability to deceive deep neural networks by introducing imperceptible perturbations into images.
 Consequently, an increasing number of researchers have turned their focus towards adversarial attack methods specifically for object tracking~\cite{spark,csa,iouattack,uta,eusa}.
-These methods employ elaborate objective functions to guide network models~\cite{csa,eusa} or iterative approaches~\cite{spark,iouattack} to generate imperceptible adversarial perturbations that cause trackers to lose track of the target.
-Undoubtedly, enhancing the robustness of deep neural network-based trackers against adversarial samples is an urgent problem that needs to be addressed.
+These methods employ elaborate objective functions to guide network models~\cite{csa,eusa,dfa} or iterative approaches~\cite{spark,iouattack} to generate imperceptible adversarial perturbations that cause trackers to lose track of the target.
+Undoubtedly, enhancing the adversarial robustness of DNN-based trackers is an urgent problem.

 Unfortunately, there is still a lack of research and significant challenges in designing adversarial defense methods for object tracking.
 Firstly, most existing defense methods are specifically designed for image classification~\cite{freeat,fastat,defdistillation}.
-Due to the continuous image sequence as the input and the structural differences between trackers and classifiers, existing defense methods cannot be directly transfered to object tracking.
+Due to the structural differences between classifiers (typically backbone + FClayers) and trackers (typically backbone + matching + prediction), and SPARK~\cite{spark} has demonstrated difficulty of transfering attack methods between them.
 Secondly, adversarial training, as an efficient defense method, is commonly used to enhance model robustness~\cite{atreview}.
-However, it requires retraining the entire tracking model when applied to defending tracking models, which imposes significant time and computational costs.
-Furthermore, the continuity of tracking tasks implies that defense methods working in conjunction with trackers should not significantly degrade the tracking speed.
+However, it requires retraining the entire network when apply defense mechanism to tracker, which imposes significant time and computational costs.
+Lastly, the continuity of tracking tasks implies that defense methods working in conjunction with trackers should not significantly degrade the tracking speed.
 In other words, the performance improvement brought by the defense method should not outweigh the computational overhead it introduces.